Nalerigu (Ghana parliament constituency)

 Nalerigu is one of the constituencies represented in the Parliament of Ghana.
 It elects one Member of Parliament (MP) by the first past the post system of election.
+Nurideen Mumuni Muhammed is the member of parliament for the constituency.
 It is located in the North East Region of Ghana.

-The current member of Parliament for the constituency is Alhaji Seidu Issifu Baba.
-In 2016, she was elected on the ticket of the New Patriotic Party (NPP) and won with over 53% of the votes.
+He succeeded Alhaji Seidu Issifu Baba.
+In 2016, he was elected on the ticket of the New Patriotic Party (NPP) and won with over 53% of the votes.